 Custom cakes are the stock in trade of this "Russian-European style bakery."
 But "Baku" points to the inspiration for the display case of ready-made treasures: the capital of Azerbaijan, a country in the Caucasus that borders Russian, Georgia, Armenia, and Iran as well as the Caspian Sea.
-A sheker bura (above, about $2) might be filled with ground, sugared almonds or hazelnuts, but walnuts seem to be the default.
+A sheker bura (first photo, about $2) might be filled with ground, sugared almonds or hazelnuts, but walnuts seem to be the default.
 Since sheker buralar (that's my best shot at the plural) are associated with Novruz, a holiday that celebrates the arrival of spring and is also referred to as the Persian New Year, perhaps the advent of warmer weather will herald a choice of fillings, too.

 Baku Bakery